FanDuel, DraftKings scrap troubled merger

 The companies have a history of aggressive advertising as they battled for market share.
 But they cut ad spending significantly in 2016 and said a combined company could again expand spending on advertising to attract new customers.

+In a filing responding to the FTC suit, both companies had defended the planned merger on Wednesday, saying it would not result in higher prices for customers and that regulators were pursuing "an unnecessarily rigid and uninformed application of the antitrust laws."

 Modern fantasy sports started in 1980 and have exploded online.
-To play, participants create teams that compete over an entire season of professional sports, including American football, baseball, basketball and hockey.
+Participants create teams that compete over an entire season of professional sports, including American football, baseball, basketball and hockey.

 Daily fantasy sports, a faster version of the season-long game, have developed over the past decade into a multibillion-dollar industry.
 Participants draft teams for a single game, enabling fans to spend money on contests more frequently.